SebastiaanZ/workshop-python-internals/README.md

 ### 1.3.
 Preparation

-- Create a branch from the `v3.10.7` tag and switch to it.
+- Create a branch from the `v3.10.7` tag and switch to it:
+  - If you created a fork:
+    - `git remote add upstream <url-to-original-cpython-repo>`
+    - `git fetch upstream refs/tags/v3.10.7`
+    - `git checkout v3.10.7 -b cpython-v3.10.7`
+  - If you cloned the cpython repo directly:
+    - `git fetch origin refs/tags/v3.10.7`
+    - `git checkout v3.10.7 -b cpython-v3.10.7`
+  - In both cases, the name of your branch is `cpython-v3.10.7`.

 - Windows: Make sure that you run the `PCBuild\get_externals.bat` that is included in the latest commit of this new branch.

 - Compile Python for the first time from this "clean" state.
   - See section 1.2 for resources on how to compile Python.